 - A range of practice-based assessment activities for trainee pharmacists to complete and map to the interim learning outcomes which, as a whole, support the provision of evidence that they are demonstrating all the interim learning outcomes.

 - Assessment tools which are used to record the practice-based assessment activities and map them to the relevant interim learning outcomes within the HEE trainee pharmacist foundation training year E-portfolio.

 This process allows the designated supervisor to determine when each interim learning outcome has been satisfactorily demonstrated, supporting and assuring the final sign-off of their trainee.

 The Assessment activities guide provides detailed information about the assessment activities a trainee is expected to undertake during their foundation year, including an indicative mapping of each activity against the GPhC interim learning outcomes for the initial training and education of pharmacists.
 A Visual mapping of the assessment activities is also available.

 You can find all three documents at the bottom of the page, while the video below gives an overview of the assessment strategy and how it works.

 Please note: Minor revisions have been made to the Assessment Strategy and Assessment Activities since this video was recorded.

 Join our mailing list

-To receive news by email about the initial education and training of pharmacists, please complete this form.
+To receive news by email about the initial education and training of pharmacists, please register.

 Please check the Frequently Asked Questions below.
 If you have more questions to ask, please drop us a line at: firstname.lastname@example.org.